aeternity/protocol/epoch/api/channels_api_usage.md

 ```
 With this the deposit sequence is complete and the channel can continue with
 other updates.
 Note that the deposit transaction's `round` and `state_hash`
-are the one considered latest from the channel's perspective.
+are the ones considered latest from the channel's perspective.
 For example the
 next correct off-chain update/deposit/withdrawal shall have a deposit
 transaction's `round` plus one.

 ### Withdraw events

 After the channel had been opened any of the participants can initiate a
 withdrawal.
-Process closely resembles the [update](#update).
-Most notable
+The process closely resembles the [update](#update).
+The most notable
-difference is the transaction been co-signed: it is `channel_withdraw_tx` and
+difference is that the transaction has been co-signed: it is `channel_withdraw_tx` and
 after the procedure is finished - it is being posted on-chain.

 Since both the initiator and responder can withdraw tokens, in the scope of this description we
 will call the participant that commits tokens to the channel a withdrawer and
-the other party - acknowledger.
+the other party - an acknowledger.
 Note that any public key outside of the channel participants
 is considered invalid for the withdrawer role.

 #### Withdraw transaction